 Our young adult beneficiaries will be asked to sign a service consent form confirming they have received and read our Confidentiality, Information Sharing and Safeguarding Statement when we provide individual support.
-This information is also widely available on our Families Zone and OpsZone (our private websites for our families) which are fully accessible.
+This information is also available on our Families Zone and OpsZone (our private websites for our families).
 Adults are informed of our legal duty to assist our colleagues in other agencies with safeguarding enquiries and what happens should we have cause to make a referral to Social Services (Adult Social Care).